dzufferey/resync_oopsla20_artifact/README.md

   ```sh
   sudo apt install build-essential cmake libevent-dev libmsgpack-dev
   ```
-* Java: Bft-SMaRt and PSync need Java
+* Java is needed by Bft-SMaRt:
   ```sh
   sudo apt install default-jdk ant
   ```
   We run our tests with OpendJDK 8 but it should work for higher versions.
+* Scala is used by PSync.
-* Scala: PSync needs scala on to of java. [sbt](https://www.scala-sbt.org/) takes care of building everything.
+  [sbt](https://www.scala-sbt.org/) takes care of building everything.
   ```sh
   echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
   curl -sL "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x2EE0EA64E40A89B84B2DF73499E82A75642AC823" | sudo apt-key add
   sudo apt-get update
   sudo apt-get install sbt
   ```
-* Go is needed for etcd and Goolong etcd requires a fairly recent version of go.
+* Go is needed for etcd and Goolong. etcd requires a recent version of go but [Goolong does not work with go 1.14](https://github.com/gleissen/goolong/issues/2).
+  Therefore, we recommend using go version 1.13.
-  If you use Ubuntu 20.04, you can do
+  If you use Ubuntu 20.04, you can do:
   ```sh
   sudo apt install golang
   ```